kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 that the relationship records will be used to join node records with their "neighbor" node records.
 This is true in other PG DBMSs as well.
 They also have the same information.
-Kùzu and other GDBMSs exploit this information by building join indices over the relationship tables, so that common joins of node records with their neighbors are *fast*.
+Kùzu and other GDBMSs exploit this information by building join indices over the relationship tables, so that common joins of node records with their neighbors can be very fast.

 ## RDF as a knowledge representation system
 Let me now justify why some people refer to RDF as a knowledge representation system, or to RDF databases